-Please refer the U-boot documentation under the board-support folder in your EZ SDK installation for the procedure required for copying boot loaders (MLO and u-boot) on NAND flash using other methods.
+Please refer the U-boot documentation under the board-support folder in your EZ SDK installation for the procedure required for copying boot loaders (MLO and u-boot) on NAND flash.

-How to change the display resolution
+How to change the display (Graphics) resolution

-The EZ SDK supports multiple displays resolutions but by default boots with 720p60 resolution.
-To change the resolution on your display, you can execute the following command.
-The command below demonstrates resolution change to 1080p60.
+The EZ SDK supports multiple displays resolutions but by default boots with 1080p60 resolution.
+To change the resolution on you HDMI display, you can execute the following command.
+The command below demonstrates resolution change to 720p60.
 In a similar manner, the resolution can be set to 720p60, 1080i60, 1080p30 and 1080p60.

 '''

 target # cd /usr/share/ti/ti-media-controller-utils

-target # ./change_resolution.sh 1080p60
+target # ./change_resolution.sh 720p60

 '''